 In addition to dental sedation, your dentist will also use a local anesthetic to numb the area to be treated and ensure there is no discomfort while your dental work is being done.

-Dental sedation is recommended for patients who suffer from dental anxiety, a bad gag reflex, have difficulty remaining still, or have need of extensive dental work.
+Dental sedation is recommended for patients who suffer from dental anxiety, a bad gag reflex, have difficulty remaining still, or have needed extensive dental work.

 Sedation dentistry offers an opportunity for patients to receive the dental care they need who would otherwise avoid treatment out of fear.
 At Mission Bend, we believe everyone deserves a great smile and quality dental care.
 That is why we offer dental sedation to our valued patients.